joannakl/cs102/projects/project2.markdown

 	All the words in uppercase letters are place-holders for the actual values from the data set.
 The elevation should be specified in feet (not meters).

-	If latitude, longitude or elevation are missing, they should be left blank in the above output.
+	If latitude, longitude or elevation are missing, they should be shown as zeroes in the above string.

 #### <code class="code_title">FeatureList</code> class
 The `FeatureList` class should be used to store all the `Feature` objects.